Nidhi-Sharma9419/BitLogix1/README.md

 * **Frontend:** The frontend of our Dapp offers an intuitive interface for users to manage their supply chains efficiently, with seamless integration of Metamask for secure transactions.
 * **BitLogix Smart Contract:** The BitLogix core smart contract manages registration, product creation, payment automation, and token rewards.
 * **BitLogixNFT Smart Contract:** A specialized smart contract that allows enterprises to mint and transfer NFTs as reward to recipient associated with products for maintaining quality of product leads to enhancing quality control.
-* **Metamask:** Metamask, a popular Ethereum wallet extension, is seamlessly integrated to facilitate secure transactions, account management, and interactions with the Ethereum blockchain.
+* **Metamask:** Metamask, a popular Ethereum wallet extension, is seamlessly integrated to facilitate secure transactions, account management, and interactions with the BitTorrent chain.
 * **Backend:** BitLogix's backend infrastructure supports data management and decentralized file storage.
 * **MongoDB:** A scalable and flexible NoSQL database that stores essential data related to user accounts, product details, and transaction history.
 * **IPFS:** A distributed file system for storing and retrieving large files and IPFS URIs associated with NFTs.
 IPFS ensures data availability and reliability while reducing centralized data dependencies.